May 13, 14 & 15 2016 – Philadelphia, PA

 - Take SEPTA transit or get driving and parking directions

-The Pennsylvania Guild of Craftsmen returns to Philadelphia’s Rittenhouse Square with its fifth juried fine craft fair over Mother’s Day weekend, May 8, 9 & 10.
+The Pennsylvania Guild of Craftsmen returns to Philadelphia’s Rittenhouse Square with its fifth juried fine craft fair over the weekend of May 13, 14 & 15, 2016.
 The event was named a Top 100 Fine Craft Fair in the nation by ArtFair Sourcebook, a respected publication in the craft industry known for its artist-submitted show reviews.

 Through a partnership with Friends of Rittenhouse Square and in conjunction with Philadelphia Parks & Recreation, this event brings 150 fine craftsmen from across the country and Canada to downtown Philadelphia, on the second weekend of May annually.

 The event features functional home décor such as furniture, pottery, glass, photography and other furnishings and also showcases wearable arts such as jewelry, clothing, accessories, leather and fiber handbags.
 Regardless of medium, all Guild craftsmen make it their passion to elevate everyday functional items into the realm of the visionary.
 All the craft on display is the patient and careful work of the craftsmen in the booth.